leonvian/android-database/README.md

 </code>
 In your project you just have to instantiate PersonDAO and use the utilities methods to save, delete, retrieve, and edit data.

-Note: This project should be a good idea for small projects.
-Big projects requires more elaborate projects.